-We promise you won't be disappointed at these amazing hot pot restaurants in Hong Kong
+We promise you won't be disappointed at these amazing hot pot restaurants in Hong Kong.

-The best hot pot restaurants in Hong Kong
+Warm up at the best hot pot restaurants in Hong Kong

 4. The Drunken Pot